John Lethbridge

 Jacob Rowe's similar diving dress, made of copper, was used by its designer on the salvage of the East Indiaman Vansittart in collaboration with Lethbridge.

 After testing this machine in his garden pond (specially built for the purpose) Lethbridge dived on a number of wrecks: four English men-of-war, one East Indiaman (both English and Dutch), two Spanish galleons and a number of galleys.
-He became very wealthy as a result of his salvages.
+He became very wealthy as a result of his salvage.
 One of his better-known recoveries was on the Dutch Slot ter Hooge, which had sunk off Madeira with over three tons of silver on board.

 Lethbridge is buried in Wolborough church, Newton Abbot.

 In 2006, a revamped survey vessel was christened after John Lethbridge.